Golden Retrievers are friendly, well-mannered, intelligent, and easily trained. They are gentle and are excellent companion dogs for children.

 Sometimes the bloated stomach rotates and becomes twisted, resulting in blood being stopped from entering the organ.
 Deep-chested, large breed dogs, such as the Golden Retrievers, are susceptible to bloat.

 Dogs suffering from allergies usually show signs of intense itching (scratching, chewing, biting).
 They may also develop recurrent ear infections.

 For information on treatment of allergies, please visit our page on dog allergy treatment.

-seizures.
-Epilesy can be idiopathic, which is believed to be inherited, or acquired.
-Golden Retrievers have a high incidence of idiopathic epilesy.
+Golden Retrievers have a high incidence of idiopathic epilepsy.
 Seizures (usually of the grand mal type) begin between 6 months and 5 years of age.